Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 round(ESblock, 6)
 ```

-    ## [1] -0.082511
+    ## [1] -0.082385

 Once obtained VaR for both IID and Block method, comparing them gives
-some information about possible time-dependencies within them.
+some information about possible time-dependencies within the data.
 IID
-remove time-dependency (if there is any), while Block method will
+remove time-dependency (if any), while Block method will preserve
-preserve dependencies within block.As such, if VaR coming from this two
+dependencies within block.
+As such, if VaRs resulting from this two
-different method are very similar, this mens that there is not
+different method are very similar, this means that there is not
 time-dependencies.
 Let’s glance the IID VaR and the Block VaR to
 understand if this is the case